adaptlearning/adapt-contrib-hotgraphic/README.md

 >>**alt** (string): This text becomes the pin image’s `alt` attribute.

 >**strapline** (string): This text is displayed when `Adapt.device.screenSize` is `small` (i.e., when viewed on mobile devices).
 It is presented in a title bar above the image.

+>**_classes** (string): CSS class name to be applied to the hot spot popup item.
+The class must be predefined in one of the Less files.
+Separate multiple classes with a space.

 >**_top** (number): Each hot spot must contain **_top** and **_left** coordinates to position them on the hot graphic.
 Enter the number of pixels this hot spot should be from the top border of the main graphic.